dotnet/csharplang/proposals/partial-type-inference.md

 ### Object creation expressions

-> Specification: Original section changed in the following way

 The binding-time processing of an [*object_creation_expression*](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#128162-object-creation-expressions) of the form new `T(A)`, where `T` is a *class_type*, or a *value_type*, and `A` is an optional *argument_list*, is changed in the following way.

-> Note: Type inference of constructor is described later in the type inference section.
+Note: Type inference of constructor is described later in the type inference section.

 The binding-time processing of an *object_creation_expression* of the form new `T(A)`, where `T` is a *class_type*, or a *value_type*, and `A` is an optional *argument_list*, consists of the following steps: